-The project site is located adjacent to Conference Center Drive to the south and Gibson Drive to the west, which are not identified as transportation noise sources in the City's General Plan Noise Element.
-However, the project site is located approximately 760 feet south of Highway 65 and approximately 900 feet northeast of Roseville Parkway, which are both identified as transportation noise sources in the City's General Plan Noise Element.
-In the existing and future conditions, the 65 db Ldn contour line for both of these roadways covers the entire project site (City of Roseville General Plan 2035 Noise Element, Figures IX-1 and IX-2).
+The project site is located adjacent to Conference Center Drive to the west, which is not identified as a transportation noise source in the City's General Plan Noise Element.
+However, the project site is located approximately 800 feet southwest of Highway 65 and approximately 1,100 feet northeast of Roseville Parkway, which are both identified as transportation noise sources in the City's General Plan Noise Element.
+In the existing and future conditions, the 65 db L{dn} contour line for both of these roadways covers the entire project site (City of Roseville General Plan 2035 Noise Element, Figures IX-1 and IX-2).
 Other uses within the vicinity of the site include retail and commercial uses, which generate low outdoor noise.
-The nearest sensitive receptor is the multi-family residential use located approximately 50 feet away to the west, across Gibson Drive.
+The nearest sensitive receptor is the multi-family residential use located approximately 600 feet away to the west, across Gibson Drive.